The ORFC 2018 Programme is now finalised. Hooray! If you would like to download a PDF of our programme, click here .

 Adam Horovitz, poet-in-residence at last year’s ORFC, launches his new book about pastoral farming at the close of day one.
 For the last 15 months, Adam was embedded on four certified Pasture for Life farms in Cornwall, Kent, Yorkshire and Wales - learning, and writing, about pasture farming and the ethics and politics of farming.
 Published in Jan 2018 by Palewell Press, and illustrated by Jo Sanders, the book invokes the spirit of Ted Hughes and follows in the footsteps of Wendell Berry and is - according to T S Eliot-prize-winning poet Philip Gross - “Personal journal and public statement, lyric observation and prospectus for radical care of the land”.
 Adam will read from the book, accompanied by Becky Dellow on the fiddle, and you will hear from those who shared the journey with him.
 He will sign copies of the book after the launch.

 Chair: Vicki Hird (Sustain).
-Speakers: Tim Lang (City University), Julian Gold (Farm Manager, Hendred Estate).
+Speakers: Tim Lang (City University), Julian Gold (Farm Manager, Hendred Estate), Rebecca Laughton (LWA).
 We need to talk about farm workers.
 The UK’s agricultural workforce has always been on the frontline of change.
 Now Brexit has the potential to affect availability of seasonal and permanent migrant labour, to affect food prices and so the value of work, and to change or worsen labour rights and standards.
 The influence of innovation in agri-tech also looks poised to affect the workforce.
 This trend will continue to be reinforced by the government’s policy of promoting agri-technology and encouraging trade patterns that tend to import high-labour products and export low-labour products.
 Again Brexit-induced trade deals could exacerbate that.
 This session will look at these issues, call on the audience for their experiences, and work with the audience on solutions, both political and practical, from local to global.

-Speakers: Dee Butterly (LWA), Ellen Rignall (Trill Farm Garden), Adam Keeves (Plowright Organics), Katie Hastings (Green Isle Growers Coop), Nick Johnson (Sheffield Organic Growers).
+Chair: Dee Butterly (LWA).
+Speakers: Ellen Rignall (Trill Farm Garden), Adam Keeves (Plowright Organics), Katie Hastings (Green Isle Growers Coop), Nick Johnson (Sheffield Organic Growers).
 A rich diversity of independent short supply chains and local markets are key to the resilience, viability and economic security of small scale farmers.
 Whilst the UK grocery market is highly concentrated with eight supermarkets holding over 95% of the market share, there is also a growing network of farmers across the UK developing creative alternative distribution models to sell their produce through.
 This session will look at how different market gardens in different parts of the UK have adapted to the regions they are in and the markets they have access to.
-We will hear from farmers who work on market gardens from four very different regions in the UK, and about how the climate, location and markets they are in impact what they grow, how they grow it, who they sell to and how.
+We will hear from farmers who work on market gardens from four very different regions in the UK, and about how the climate, location and the markets they are in impact what they grow, how they grow it, who they sell to and how.

-Speakers: Mama D (Community Centred Knowledge).
-When we speak about food systems, more often than not we think of them as food producing structures.
+Speaker: Mama D (Community Centred Knowledge).
+When we speak about food systems, more often than not we think of them as food-producing structures.
 We focus on the food providers of the field, but what of the food provider within the home?
 Does the way we think about what we choose to eat influence where we get it from and what we think of as a food source?
 Do our food preferences and the stories we have around them determine how we express our food sovereignty in our daily lives?
 If so, then how is this manifest?
 What are the things that determine where we source our food and how do these determinants affect different members of society?
 This session will be an interactive exploration of how we relate to our food and where we source it.
-It will involve fund and games and searching conversation.
-We will finish by bringing together new and renewed ideas about how we can engage with the food systems that surround us to bring about a greater sense of economic, social and political justice to our own lives and those of the communities we live amongst.
+It will involve fun and games and searching conversation.
+We will finish by bringing together new and renewed ideas about how we can engage with the food systems that surround us to bring a greater sense of economic, social and political justice to our own lives and those of the communities we live amongst.

 Chair: Carol Mckenna (CIWF).
-Speakers: Elizabeth Kucinich (Rodale Institute), Patrick Holden (SFT), Duncan Williamson (WWF).
+Speakers: Philip Lymbery (CIWF), Elizabeth Kucinich (Rodale Institute), Patrick Holden (SFT), Duncan Williamson (WWF).
 What are the benefits to biodiversity and to the countryside of pasture-based systems?
 What are the benefits for Britain to pioneer pasture-based food and farming?
 What about climate fears about ruminants?
 How do we use the subsidy system to deliver public goods, which support rural communities and farming?
 How do we end people’s confusion about sustainable food, especially protein?
 How do we support moves to mixed farming?
 How do we bring about a zeitgeist in favour of a fusion between food, farming and nature?
 All these questions and more will be discussed by our panel and with the audience.

 Speakers: Chris Church (Westmill Sustainable Energy Trust), Guy Parker (Wychwood Biodiversity), Liz Reason (Southill Community Energy).
 How we can make land on renewable energy sites as productive as possible while maintaining and maximising biodiversity?
 There is plenty of evidence to show how renewable energy and biodiversity can flourish together on farmland.
 At Westmill organic farm we have solar and wind power - both community owned, and WeSET (an educational trust) uses income from these to promote positive change.
 Now the challenge is to go beyond activities such as sheep grazing on solar sites and look at how we can develop work on food, energy and biodiversity.
 The session will hear from Guy Parker of Wychwood Biodiversity (who has pioneered work on these issues) and from local site developers.
 A facilitated discussion will explore both the practical issues and the policy moves that are needed to enable many more sites to deliver a win-win-win future.